 Whatever your nationality, you must get your STSV11 at home before you come to the UK.
 You must have a visa support letter from us and show that you have enough money to pay for your course and to live on.
 You must provide Biometric Data and pay the appropriate fee (£170).
 You will probably have to prove that you have a good reason for learning English and persuade the Entry Clearance Officer that you will return home after the course.
 In some cases, depending on your nationality, you may find this difficult.

-If you get a STSV11 you will just get a stamp in your passport and must get a Biometric Residence Permit when you arrive in the UK.
+If you get a STSV11 you will just get a stamp in your passport and must getwhen you arrive in the UK.

 If you are using an agent in your own country they will help you with the visa application.
 If you are applying personally, you can do that here.

-You are not allowed to work if you have a STSV11.
+You are not allowed to work if you have a Short Term Student Visa (11 months).

 Students from certain countries studying for 6 months or longer must undertake pre-entry tuberculosis (TB) screening before they are granted a visa for the UK.
 For a list of countries affected, please click here.